iden3/snarkjs/README.md

 The challenge and response files are compatible with [this software](https://github.com/kobigurk/phase2-bn254).

-This allows to use both softwares in a single ceremony.
+This allows you to use different types of software in a single ceremony.

 ### 5. Verify the protocol so far
 ```sh
 snarkjs powersoftau verify pot12_0003.ptau
 ```

 The `verify` command verifies a `ptau` (powers of tau) file.
 Which means it checks all the contributions to the multi-party computation (MPC) up to that point.
-It also prints the hashes of all the intermediary results to the console.
+It also prints the hashes of all the intermediate results to the console.

 If everything checks out, you should see the following at the top of the output: